achambers/crunch-api/README.md

 end
 ```

-And there you, you're all set to access some Crunchy goodness
+And there you go, you're all set to access some Crunchy goodness

 ```ruby
 CrunchApi::Supplier.for_id(123)